Soccer-High stakes for Qatar as World Cup starts | Entertainment

 Soccer-High stakes for Qatar as World Cup starts

+In lengthy remarks at a news conference on Saturday, FIFA president Gianni Infantino rounded on European critics of the host nation, saying engagement was the only way to improve human rights, while Doha has also pointed to recent labour reforms.
+Denmark's and Germany's team captains will wear One Love armbands, their teams said, as they prepare to compete in a conservative Muslim state where same-sex relations are illegal.

-The World Cup kicks off in Qatar on Sunday in a high-stakes event for the tiny nation which has faced a barrage of criticism and staked its reputation on delivering a smooth tournament, the first held in the Middle East and most expensive in history.
-In a show of Arab solidarity, Saudi Arabia's crown prince and the presidents of Egypt and Algeria will be among political leaders at the opening ceremony to be held in a tent-shaped stadium at 1440 GMT, before the first match between hosts Qatar and Ecuador.
-The U.N. secretary general is also in Doha.
+The World Cup kicks off in Qatar on Sunday in a high-stakes event for the nation which has faced a barrage of criticism and staked its reputation on delivering a smooth tournament, the first held in the Middle East and most expensive in history.
+In a show of Arab solidarity, Saudi Arabia's crown prince and the presidents of Egypt and Algeria will be among political leaders at the opening ceremony led by Qatar's emir in a tent-shaped stadium at 5:40 p.m.
+(1440 GMT), before the first match between hosts Qatar and Ecuador.
+The U.N.
+Secretary-General will also be there.

 The tournament marks a culmination of Qatar's soft power push on the global stage and a show of strength after emerging from a 3-1/2 year boycott by Saudi Arabia and three Arab allies, including Egypt, that ended in 2021.
-The event will also see the first direct flights from Israel to Qatar for the World Cup.
+The event will also see the first direct flights from Israel to Qatar.
 Onstage, South Korean singer Jungkook of K-pop boy band BTS will perform a new official tournament song called Dreamers alongside Qatari singer Fahad Al-Kubaisi.

+Qatar - which has denied accusations of abuse of workers and discrimination - and FIFA hope the spotlight will turn to action on the pitch after mounting criticism over foreign workers' rights, LGBT rights and social restrictions.
+Organisers have also denied allegations of bribery for hosting rights.
+In lengthy remarks at a news conference on Saturday, FIFA president Gianni Infantino rounded on European critics of the host nation, saying engagement was the only way to improve human rights, while Doha has also pointed to recent labour reforms.

-As some visitors savoured their first sips of beer at the launch of the FIFA Fan Festival on Saturday in central Doha, hundreds of workers, all men, gathered in a sports arena in an industrial zone on the city's edges where no alcohol was being served.
-They will be able to watch matches there.
+As some visitors savoured their first sips at the launch of the FIFA Fan Festival on Saturday in central Doha, hundreds of workers, all men, gathered in a sports arena in an industrial zone on the city's edges where no alcohol was being served.
+They will be able to watch matches there, priced out of the stadiums many toiled to build along with other infrastructure for the event.
 "Of course I didn't buy a ticket.
 They're expensive and I should use that money for other things - like sending it back home to my family," Ghanaian national Kasim, a security guard who has worked in Qatar for four years, told Reuters.

 Neville, a 24-year-old Kenyan, and compatriot Willy, also 24 and a Manchester City fan, were hired as security guards for the event.
 "It's a once-in-a-lifetime opportunity," said Neville.
 Wealthy gas producer Qatar is the smallest nation to host soccer's biggest global event, organised at a cost of $220 billion.
 Crowd control will be key with some 1.2 million visitors expected - more than a third of Qatar's population.